shbz8888/Data_Pipeline_VMware/README.md

 Milestone 5:
 * An S3 bucket was created using Amazon Web Services (AWS) and all raw data (dictionairies and image data) were uploaded to it using boto3
 * An AWS Relational Database (RDS) was also created, a pgadmin4 database was created and connected to the RDS
-* The data collected from the webpage was converted to a database and cleaned using pandas
+* The data collected from the webpage was converted to a database and cleaned using pandas:
 ```python
 def convert_to_pd_dataframe(self):
                 df = pd.DataFrame (self.list,dtype=str)